Avocets & Stilts

 1823 or 1824 Near Youghal, seen, winter.
 Yarrell, 1845.
 This is the first Irish Record.

-Distribution: a widespread but patchily distributed summer visitor to southern and eastern Europe, which accounts for less than a quarter of its global breeding range.
-(Birdlife International)
+Global Distribution: A widespread but patchily distributed summer visitor to southern and eastern Europe, which accounts for less than a quarter of its global breeding range.

 Rare winter visitor.